The Power of Reactive Narrative™

 Most companies believe they sell to “radiologists” or “admins” or “physicians.”
 They’re not wrong.
 But those categories contain multitudes.
 Some buyers are traditionalists.
 Some live on dark social.
 Some want data.
 Some want story.
 Knowing the surface-level buyer is step one.
 But understanding the subtypes within that group – that’s where we come in.

 Then we find where those people exist online.
 And that changes fast.
-The platforms and channels that worked in 2020 are already outdated.
+The platforms and channels that worked just a few years ago are already outdated.
 Attention has shifted.
 Behaviors have shifted.
 We track where that attention flows.

 But once we know who they are and where they are – we reach the final, critical step: